hcremers19/42events-gcalendar/README.md

 ## Roadmap

+- Don't insert doubles
 - Generate the tokens in the app via the user's client id and client secret
 - Convert the script into a web app
 - Allow the user to change the dates and the colors in-app
 - Allow any user of 42 and Google to use the app with their credentials
+- Show events related only to the user and not to the whole campus
+- Remove debug lines and send to prod